Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 The amino acids are mostly focused in the seeds of this plant and least in the pulp (11).

-It has been shown to have a decent amount of gamma-aminobutyric acid, also known as GABA, an important neurotransmitter indispensable for brain health (12).
+Winter melon seeds have been shown to have a decent amount of gamma-aminobutyric acid, also known as GABA, an important neurotransmitter indispensable for brain health (12).

-One hundred grams of this food covers 14% of the daily need for vitamin C. However, the amount of vitamin C it contains is 4.1 times less than lemon.
+At the same time, one hundred grams of this food covers 14% of the daily need for vitamin C. However, the amount of vitamin C it contains is 4.1 times less than lemon.
 Furthermore, 100 grams of winter gourd covers 8% of daily vitamin B2 needs.

 Vitamin coverage chart